 • Cost-effective

-• Produces higher return on investment
+• Produces a higher return on investment

 • Can target the global audience